-July 22 – September 3, 2022
+July 22 – September 2, 2022

 The Main Gallery

-The Group 9 was formed by nine Calgary-based artists with the intention to provide the forum for artistic, conceptual, and philosophical debates on the current state of contemporary visual culture in Canada and around the globe, and to visually articulate and address their concerns through series of regular art exhibitions and publication projects.
-After six successful exhibitions in public and commercial art galleries in Western Canada, the Group is proud of its accomplishments and looks forward to opportunities for exhibiting nationally and internationally.
+The Group 9 (G-9) was formed in 2016 by nine Calgary-based artists led by Seka Owen – a nationally and internationally acclaimed senior abstract painter, art educator, and one of the principal artists of Edmonton’s School of Formalism.
+The original roster of the founding artists during the formative time for the Group 9 included: Seka Owen, Almut (A.S.T.A.)
+Dale, Ron Kostyniuk, Jean Pederson, Errol Lee Fullen, Greg Robb, Verna Vogel, Cameron Roberts, and Greg Pyra.
+The main intention for forming the Group was to provide a forum for artistic, conceptual, and philosophical debates on the current state of contemporary visual culture in Canada and around the globe and to visually articulate and address their concerns through regular art exhibitions and publication projects.
+The inaugural exhibition “Group 9: The Persistence of Vision” was held in March 2017 at the Collectors’ Gallery of Art in Calgary.
+After the subsequent departure of Kostyniuk, Fullen, Robb, and Vogel from the G-9, the Group elected and welcomed Cindy Delpart, David Harrison, Susan Kristoferson, and Aaron Sidorenko as the new members of the G-9.
+After six successful exhibitions in public and commercial art galleries in Western Canada, the Group is proud of its accomplishments and looks forward to opportunities to exhibit nationally and internationally.

-Following the difficult period of restricted public access during the Covid-19 pandemic, Group 9 has adopted a positive outlook and has worked toward a vision entitled “Affirming and Transforming”.
+Following the difficult period of restricted public access during the Covid-19 pandemic, Group 9 has adopted a positive outlook and has worked toward a vision entitled “Affirming and Transforming.”
 This exhibition displays works reflecting the results of resilience and fortitude with a vision of affirming the role of the visual arts in our changing society.
-The Group believes that art is an essential part of all learning, that it is an expression of humanity transforming a world of wonder coupled with challenge.
-The Group is an interaction in diversity, intensely curious about the world in which we find ourselves today.
-The members are molded by their unique experiences and individuality, and collectively strive to understand the function of art within today’s world.
+The Group believes that art is an essential part of all learning and an expression of humanity, transforming a world of wonder coupled with challenge.

 The exhibition embraces the rich philosophical and conceptual diversity in a collection of over 30 works by nine Calgary-based visual artists and art educators.
-These exemplary works, alluding to basic truth, draw from human experiences which are condensed into fundamental visual metaphors and signs.
-Their works – in all their richness and diversity – serve not only to reflect stylistic and formalistic trends and directions in the Calgary’s visual arts milieu and the region, but also allow the artists the opportunity to add their voices to a larger discourse, namely that of major international trends.
+The Group is an interaction in diversity, intensely curious about the world in which we find ourselves today.
+The members are molded by their unique experiences and individuality and collectively strive to understand the function of art within today’s world.
+Their works – in all their richness and diversity – serve not only to reflect stylistic and formalistic trends and directions in Calgary’s visual arts milieu and the region but also allow the artists the opportunity to add their voices to a larger discourse, namely that of major international trends.

 Jacek Malec